SirAllap/Project-2-API-HR/README.md

     Client

    - Consulting (overview):
-      1.- The client has a need that he "can" transmit to us through the API.
+      1.- The client has a need that he transmit to us through the API.
       2.- The manager gets in touch with that client to learn more about their needs and post that job offer.
       3.- The recruiter is in charge of getting potential candidates to report them to the manager.
       4.- The manager filters the list that the recruiter has given him and schedules interviews with the possible candidates.